prototypefund/sensorimotor-website/content/software/_index.md

 # Basics

-Learn aboout how to use the software
+Learn how to use the software